sjentsch/lsjDocs/_pages/Ch13_ANOVA_06.rst

 what we can do to address violations of normality.
 In the context of a One-way ANOVA, the easiest solution is probably to switch to a non-parametric test (i.e., one that doesn’t rely on any particular assumption about the kind of distribution involved).
-We’ve seen non-parametric tests before, in Chapter `Comparing two means <Ch11_tTest.html#comparing-two-means>`__.
+We’ve seen non-parametric tests before, in chapter :doc:`Comparing two means <Ch11_tTest>`.
 When you only have two groups, the Mann-Whitney or the Wilcoxon test provides the non-parametric alternative that you need.
 When you’ve got three or more groups, you can use the **Kruskal-Wallis rank sum test** (`Kruskal & Wallis, 1952
 <References.html#kruskal-1952>`__\ ).
 So that’s the test we’ll talk about next.

 The Kruskal-Wallis test is surprisingly similar to ANOVA, in some ways.